 - September 19, 2019

-SAN DIEGO — If there’s one image that is synonymous with California roadways, it is the image of a bumper-to-bumper traffic jam.
-While these automotive nuisances can pop up anywhere and for a variety of reasons, the fall back-to-school season certainly doesn’t help alleviate the traffic congestion that leads to gridlock.
-The San Diego car accident lawyers with The Barnes Firm are here to explain how traffic jams in and around school zones can be dangerous for you and your child, and what you can do to remain safe.
+Automotive nuisances can pop up anywhere and for a variety of reasons, the back-to-school season certainly doesn’t help alleviate the traffic congestion that leads to gridlock.
+The car accident lawyers with The Barnes Firm are here to explain how traffic jams in and around school zones can be dangerous for you and your child, and what you can do to remain safe.

 Traffic Congestion in School Zones – A Volatile Situation

 Everyone can relate to the emotions that arise when you find yourself stuck in a traffic jam: Anger.
 Frustration.
 Exhaustion.
 Anxiety.

 Relax!
 When someone is not thinking clearly and rationally due to a traffic jam, a car wreck, bus crash, or pedestrian accident is certain to happen:

 - Drivers who are late in dropping their kids off at school or in making it to work may drive aggressively by speeding, cutting other traffic off, and trying to “beat” traffic signals;

 - Children or parents in a hurry to get to school may dart out into the street without first looking to see if traffic has started to move; and/or

 - Drivers who are distracted by their cell phones, other drivers, or a lack of sleep (among a variety of possible factors) may not see traffic that is stopped in front of them.